 The first cybersecurity risk assessment will lay the framework for routine re-evaluations.
-It’s important to keep a record of your assessments so you have an idea of how your infrastructure is laid out, where your endpoints are, and each employee who has a device or advanced permissions for accessing sensitive data.
-Not only will you tighten your security, your IT team will have a better idea of how to quickly address issues if they should arise.
+The information will help you understand where your endpoints are, employee access permissions and more.
+As a result, you can tighten your security, your IT team will have a better idea of how to quickly address issues if they should arise.

 Iconic IT Will Help You Conduct a Comprehensive and Small Business Cybersecurity Assessment

 If all these steps sound complicated to you, don’t worry.
 At Iconic IT, we have these kinds of assessments down to a science.
 We can help you complete an assessment.
 As a next step, our experts can help you develop a comprehensive cybersecurity plan.
 We can also advise you on what should be covered in a cybersecurity insurance plan.
 Are you ready to get started?

 Contact us today for a free, no obligation consultation and let Iconic T show you how easy, affordable and effective our business cybersecurity risk assessment can be.